January 1 Update:

 The ROW4OCEAN team will be sending regular reports from the Atlantic Ocean via satellite link.

 DAKAR TO PARAMARIBO - 2305 NAUTICAL MILES

-Over the course of time, the sun breaks down plastic into micro plastics.
-Fish and other marine life end up with plastic in their digestive system, which eventually makes it into the human food chain.
+Over the course of time, the sun breaks this plastic down into micro plastics.
+Fish and other marine life consume this plastic, which stays in their digestive systems and eventually makes it into the human food chain.
 The problem will be with us for generations.